 Established in 2019 by Patricia and James Maguire ‘56, the scholarship will be awarded to students who are enrolled in the O’Malley School of Business, who are first-generation in their family to attend college, and with a preference to graduates of Cardinal Hayes High School.

-The Professor Alfonse R. Petrocine Memorial Scholarship: Established in 2010 by Mona Petrocine in memory of her husband, Alfonse R. Petrocine to provide tuition assistance to students enrolled in a business degree program who have maintained a B+ average.
+The Professor Alfonse R. Petrocine Memorial Scholarship: Established in 2010 by Mona Petrocine in memory of her husband, Alfonse R. Petrocine to provide tuition assistance to students enrolled in a business degree program in the O'Malley School of Business, who have maintained a B+ average.

 The Walter R. Schnitzler ‘65 Endowed Scholarship